tayvano/lazarus-bluenoroff-research/hacks-and-thefts/coinrail.md

 Despite the fact that Coinrail was a relatively small cryptocurrency exchange, it did a lot of business which drew the attention of hackers.
 Exact details of the attack are still unclear, and the exchange lost an estimated $40 million.

-Tokens sent to IDEX and ETHERDELTA to trade

 ## On-Chain